JosHuybrighs/CwwOnline.TabbedPageExt.Xamarin/README.md

 #### More page list or popup menu
-As per default TabbedPageExt is configured to show an iOS-like page overflow selection list when tapping the 'more' button.
+As per default **TabbedPageExt** is configured to show an iOS-like page overflow selection list when tapping the 'more' button.
-To change the mode to show a popup menu you must set the property MorePageMode to MorePagesAccessMode.MorePopupMenu.
+To change the mode to show a popup menu you must set the property **MorePageMode** to **MorePagesAccessMode.MorePopupMenu**.
 You must set the value before adding child pages.
 An example:
 ```csharp
 public MyTabbedPage()
       : base(Device.RuntimePlatform == Device.Android ?
 IconColor.White : IconColor.Black)